MTG: Mapless Trajectory Generator with Traversability Coverage for Outdoor Navigation: APPROACH

 \section{APPROACH}

-In this section, we formulate our problem and describe our approach to solve it.
+In this section, we formulate our problem and describe our approach to solving it.
 For global navigation, we need the local trajectory generator to provide enough trajectory candidates to cover the traversable areas in the available free space.
-In this method, we only use map in the training stage and in the experiment stage, the method directly takes robots' perception as input and output trajectories.
-During the training stage, with a traversability map shown in Appendix~\cite{appendix} Section \ref{sec:a_start_generated}, we use the A* algorithm to generate trajectories to different distributed targets that are a certain distance $D$ from the robot.
+In this method, we only use a map in the training stage.
+In the experiment stage, the method directly takes robots' perceptions as input and output trajectories.
+During training, with a traversability map shown in Appendix~\cite{appendix} Section \ref{sec:a_start_generated}, we use the A* algorithm to generate trajectories to different distributed targets, which are in traversable areas with a certain distance $D$ from the robot.
 We assume that these trajectories mostly cover the directions to all open spaces in the $D$-meters.
 We define these trajectories as the ground truth trajectories.
 The coverage of the generated trajectories is measured by the distances to the ground-truth trajectories.